Surgical Technology: AAS

 Students interested in the Surgical Technology (ST) Program must complete a ST Program Application, be accepted and provide all required documents PRIOR to registering for ST classes.
 Once the application process is complete, the student will be invited to interview with program faculty.
 Interviews will help the faculty determine if students will be able to comply with the requirements of the program including travel to clinical rotations, meeting surgical case requirements, turning in assignments, participating in interactions with fellow students and instructors, maintaining a GPA of 3.0 throughout the program, participating in orientation, and receiving instruction through a blended delivery format.
 Please note that there are no additional charges for distance education delivery and all technological requirements are provided by the University including laptops for student use.

 The program prepares and trains individuals for a career in surgical technology.
-Surgical Technicians assist in operations under the supervision of surgeons, registered nurses and other surgical personnel.
+Surgical Technologists assist in operations under the supervision of surgeons, registered nurses and other surgical personnel.

 A GPA of 3.0 is required for admission into the Surgical Technician (ST) Program.

 You can download the application packet by visiting the Health Professions website.